ICO - British Airways

 Dispute[edit | edit source]

-Did BA breach Article 5(1)(f) GDPR by failing to implement proper security measures and not protecting against unauthorized access to personal data?
+Did BA breach Article 5(1)(f) and 32 GDPR by failing to implement appropriate security measures and not protecting against unauthorised access to personal data?

 Holding[edit | edit source]

 The ICO held that BA was indeed liable.
 Because the BA breach happened in June 2018, before the UK left the EU, the ICO investigated on behalf of all EU authorities as lead supervisory authority under the GDPR.
 There were numerous measures BA could have used to mitigate or prevent the risk of an attacker being able to access the BA network.
 None of these measures would have entailed excessive cost or technical barriers, with some available through the Microsoft Operating System used by BA.
 Therefore, considering this, the ICO found that BA had failed to comply with Article 5(1)(f) GDPR.

 Comment[edit | edit source]